Orexin, also known as hypocretin, is a neuropeptide that helps regulate alertness, wakefulness, and appetite, playing a key role in brain function.

-• Due to: Poor diet, certain illnesses, alcoholism, pregnancy.
+• Vitamin Deficiency is caused by Poor dietary intake, certain illnesses, alcoholism, and pregnancy.

 How to Use Orexin

-• Usually once a day or as directed.
+• Orexin tablets are usually taken once a day or as directed.

 • Take with a full glass of water (8 ounces/240 milliliters) unless otherwise directed.